Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Over/under insights

-- Buffalo and its opponents have gone over the current 53.5-point total in three of six games (50%) this season.
+- Buffalo and its opponents have gone over the current 54-point total in three of six games this season.

 Bills stats and trends

-- Buffalo has played five games, with five wins against the spread.
+- In Buffalo's five games this year, it has five wins against the spread.

 - The Bills have covered the spread twice this season when favored by 5.5 points or more (in three chances).

-- Buffalo's games this year have gone over the total in two out of six opportunities (33.3%).
+- Buffalo's games this year have hit the over on two of six set point totals (33.3%).

-- Buffalo is 5-0 against the spread and 4-0 overall in games when it puts up more than 26 points.
+- Buffalo is 5-0 against the spread and 4-0 overall in games when it scores more than 26 points.

-- Buffalo is 4-0 against the spread and 3-0 overall when the team churns out more than 377.4 yards.
+- In games that Buffalo totals more than 377.4 yards, the team is 4-0 against the spread and 3-0 overall.

-- The Bills have four turnovers this season, equal to the number of takeaways for the Titans.
+- The Bills have four giveaways this season, while the Titans have four takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Buffalo's matchup with the Titans.